 - High-contrast vs. low-contrast ad designs

-- Test a reversed version of your ad image vs. the original
+- Reversed version of your ad image vs. the original

-- Using logos or credits at the beginning
+- using logos or credits at the beginning of the video

-- Having a person talking to the camera without context
+- having a person talking to the camera without any context

 Facebook allows advertisers to customize every part of the ad text.
-This means that you’ll have a chance to split test your ads’ main text, headline, and link description.
+This means that you’ll have a chance to split test your ads’ primary text, headline, and description.

-For example, Monday (formerly DaPulse) has experimented with different ad copies while maintaining the initial ad design:
+For example, Monday has experimented with different ad copy while maintaining the initial ad design:

-Tip: We recommend that you A/B test your headlines early and often, as they’re the first lines of text catching the readers’ attention.
+Tip: We recommend that you A/B test your headlines early and often, as they’re the first lines of text that catch readers’ attention.